electrode-io/fynpo/README.md

 That will install `my-awesome-module` into your node_modules.
 You can continue to develop and test `my-awesome-module` in its own directory and have the changes within existing files reflected in your app directly.
 Unlike `npm link`, your app resolves dependencies for `my-awesome-module` instead of relying on having them installed under `my-awesome-module/node_modules`.

 If you add/remove files/directories in your local package, then running `fyn` install would take only seconds to update.

+## Using with Lerna

+[lerna] actually implements its own internal `npm link` like feature to support a monorepo with packages that depend on each other.

+`fyn` works particularly well with a [lerna] monorepo, but of course since it offers an enhanced `npm link`, it replaces [lerna]'s bootstrap feature.

+To bootstrap a [lerna] repo with `fyn`'s enhanced `npm link`, please use the module [fynpo].

+`fyn` also has a [central storage](#central-storage) option that would saves you a lot of disk space when working with [lerna] repos.

 ### Easier Debugging `node_modules`